-The majority of the Company's investments in limited partnerships and other alternative investments, including hedge funds, mortgage and real estate funds, and private equity and other funds (collectively, "limited partnerships"), are accounted for under the equity method of accounting.
-The Company recognized total equity method income of \$259 for the period of July 1, 2021 to December 31, 2021.
+The majority of the Company's investments in LPs and other alternative investments, including hedge funds, mortgage and real estate funds, and private equity and other funds, are accounted for under the equity method of accounting.
+The Company recognized total equity method income of \$168 and \$259 for the year ended December 31, 2022 and the period of July 1, 2021 to December 31, 2021, respectively.
 Equity method income is reported in net investment income.
-The Company's maximum exposure to loss as of December 31, 2021 is limited to the total carrying value of \$1.1 billion.
-In addition, the Company has outstanding commitments totaling approximately \$420, to fund limited partnership and other alternative investments as of December 31, 2021.
+The Company's maximum exposure to loss as of December 31, 2022 is limited to the total carrying value of \$1.3 billion.
+In addition, the Company has outstanding commitments totaling approximately \$410, to fund LPs and other alternative investments as of December 31, 2022.